Not a salad lover? Well, this recipe just might change your mind!

 - Pour your dressing into a mason jar and let it sit for a few minutes.
 Meanwhile, brush your grill grates with your melted butter before placing your steak on top.

-- Grill your ribeye steak for about 14 minutes in total or 5-7 minutes on each side.
+- Grill your ribeye for about 14 minutes in total or 5-7 minutes on each side.
 You can change the cooking time based on how you like your steak cooked, from rare to well-done.

 - Lastly, pour your homemade raspberry dressing over the top, and it's ready to serve!
 You can eat it now or save it for later by putting it in the fridge.